 According to feng shui, every object around us influences our lives.
 In an office space, this means furniture like desks, chairs, cubicles, conference tables and other objects.
 We house all of these products in various styles, colors, sizes and storage capabilities.
 Our products and unique designs will ensure that your office space reaps the benefits of feng shui and incorporates the Bagua mandala.
 From commercial, multiple-person and executive desks to quality high-back chairs for optimal support, Arnold’s has you covered.

 The design of your office space is essential for productivity and success.
 Our furniture and products will ensure that the layout of your office floor or building is balanced, usable and welcoming.

 Arnold’s Office Furniture is the solution for all your office needs.
 We take on exciting projects to help create a balanced and organized space.
 We offer office layout design services and can help furnish your entire building with the many options we offer.
 If you’re interested in adding feng shui principles to the entire office, our open plan workstations allow easy collaboration and energy flow.
-We also offer multiple cubicle designs, including our popular Sunline Sliding Cubicles.
+We also offer multiple cubicle designs, including our popular Sunline Signature Cubicles.

 With Arnold’s, you can also improve your conference, reception and lounge areas where many different energies accumulate.
 We want to help you create the calming and positive office you deserve.
 Our team can design, deliver and install the products you need.